ReadyNation Brain Science Speakers Bureau

 ReadyNation’s Brain Science Advisory Committee includes the following individuals:

-- Ellen Galinsky, Chief Science Officer and Executive Director of Mind in the Making at the Bezos Family Foundation and Senior Advisor to SHRM Research.
+- Ellen Galinsky, Chief Science Officer and Executive Director of Mind in the Making at the Bezos Family Foundation.

 - Laura Jana, MD, Pediatrician, national speaker, health communicator, innovator and award-winning parenting and children’s books author.